Kotpes/currency-converter/README.md

 ## Prerequesits
 - [Yarn](https://yarnpkg.com) dependency manager
 - I'm using free account on openexchangerates.org, so `.env` has `APP_ID` var included.
-Otherwise, it should be in `.gitignore`
+Otherwise, it should be in `.gitignore`.
+Note, that free account has a limit of requests/month.
+So, if you're getting an error - limit is probably is reached.
+In this case, just sign up to get your own `APP_ID` and replace the old one in `.env`

 ## Tech stack